 Assets and liabilities are classified as held for sale if their carrying amount will be realized primarily through a sales transaction rather than through continued use.
 The reclassification takes place when the assets and liabilities are available for immediate sale and the sale is within one year.
 Assets and liabilities held for sale are stated at book value or lower fair value less costs to sell.
 Non-current assets held for sale are not depreciated.
 Selling costs are the incremental costs that can be directly attributed to the sale of an asset, excluding any financing costs and income tax.
-Said classification only takes place if the sale is very likely, in its current condition the assets are immediately available for sale and the sale is expected to be completed within one year.
+Said classification only takes place if the sale is expected to be completed within one year.
 When these criteria are no longer met, TKH ceases to classify the assets and liabilities as held for sale.
 These assets and liabilities will then be measured at the lower of (a) Its carrying amount before the asset was classified as held for sale or for distribution, adjusted for any depreciation, amortisation or revaluations that would have been recognised had the asset (or disposal group) not been so classified and (b) Its recoverable amount at the date of the subsequent decision not to sell or distribute.